 The School’s charter faculty (1921-22) numbered 32 instructors.
 Today the faculty numbers 150 members, including all full- and part-time instructors and professors emeriti.

-Since 1921, the Eastman School of Music has been directed by six men:
+Since 1921, the Eastman School of Music has had seven directors or deans.

-James Undercofler (Acting Director, 1996-97, Director and Dean) graduated from Eastman with a Bachelors in Music in 1967.
-While serving as Associate Director for Academic Affairs (an office he assumed in 1995), Mr. Undercofler was the principal architect of the Eastman Initiatives, a collection of curricular and extra-curricular programs designed to give students the skills and experience necessary to meet the demands of performance and education in today’s changing musical world.
-Many of the programs introduced under the Eastman Initiatives are now administered by the Institute for Music Leadership, which was formed in 2001.
-The IML currently encompasses such programs as the Arts Leadership Program, the Orchestra Musician Forum, Polyphonic.org, and various other cutting-edge certificates, diplomas, programs, and partnerships.
+James Undercofler (BM ’67) was Acting Director from 1996 to 1997, and Director and Dean from 1995 to 2006.
+While serving as Associate Director for Academic Affairs (an office he assumed in 1995), Mr. Undercofler led the transition of the of the Eastman Initiatives, a collection of curricular and extra-curricular programs designed to give students the skills and experience necessary to meet the demands of performance and education in today’s changing musical world, into the Institute for Music Leadership, which was formed in 2001.
+The IML encompasses such programs as the Arts Leadership Program, the Orchestra Musician Forum, Polyphonic.org, and various other cutting-edge certificates, diplomas, programs, and partnerships.
 Other initiatives that took place under Undercofler’s tenure included an expansion of the Music for All program and increased emphasis on technology-based programming.
-He recently joined the Philadelphia Orchestra as President and CEO.
+Following his departure from Eastman, Undercofler became the President and CEO of the Philadelphia Orchestra.